Ayush-Kumar-732/Pulmonary-Disease-Classifier-ML-Model/README.md

 The objective of this project is to investigate whether patient-related factors such as smoking, pollution exposure, respiratory symptoms, oxygen saturation, and other health indicators can be used to classify pulmonary disease.

-Three classification algorithms were evaluated:
+Three classification algorithms were evaluated:-

 - Logistic Regression
 - Decision Tree Classifier
 - K-Nearest Neighbors Classifier
 - Random Forest Classifier

-Hyperparameter optimization was performed using:
+Hyperparameter optimization was performed using:-

 - **Bayesian Optimization** for Logistic Regression
 - **RandomizedSearchCV** for Decision Tree